 The Village will encourage new development to meet the highest standards of community design.
-These standards include conservation of water and energy, utilize natural building materials that are not only beautiful but are fire-resistant, minimize impacts to slopes and the natural topography.
+These standards include conservation of water and energy, utilizing natural building materials that are not only beautiful but are fire-resistant, and minimizing impacts to slopes and the natural topography.

 • Taos Ski Valley Village competes with a number of other destination resorts.
-A high quality of design, which continues and exceeds the standards of the original Village is expected in all projects.
+All new projects will be expected to meet design standards of high quality, which continue and exceed the standards of the original Village..

-The Village will encourage distinct community design standards between the Village Core and Kachina areas to create a stronger sense of place and identity.
+The Village will encourage distinct community design standards especially in regards to the Village Core and Kachina areas, to create a stronger sense of place and identity.

 The Planning & Zoning Commission and Village Council will update the zoning regulations to codify community design requirements.
 Amendments will focus on community design standards for the Village Core and the Kachina areas for the overall purpose of distinguishing them as separate but interrelated places.
+Other strategies include: Stronger pedestrian emphasis and a reduction in vehicular traffic parking needs.

-- Stronger pedestrian emphasis and a reduction in vehicular traffic, and address parking needs. - Continue compatibility with surrounding wildlife and the natural environment. - Assemble a built environment that connects buildings, spaces and structures through common scale, materials and design. - The Village will work with the Chamber of Commerce, business owners, and property owners to adopt a comprehensive plan for signage and way finding in the Amizette, and Kachina areas. - The Village will enforce the sign code by conducting a full "sweep" of the Village to identify nonconforming signs.
+- Continue compatibility with surrounding wildlife and the natural environment - Assemble a built environment that connects buildings, spaces and structures through common scale, materials and design - Work with the Chamber of Commerce, business owners, and property owners to adopt a comprehensive plan for signage and way finding in the Amizette, and Kachina areas - Enforce the sign code by conducting a full "sweep" of the Village to identify non-conforming signs